psi09/docs/content/docs/intro/concepts/config.md

 aliases: ["/docs/reference/config/"]
 ---
+Configuration allows you to parameterize your program based on an externally managed configuration file.
+Configuration can be helpful if you want to, for example, have a different number of servers in your production stack than in development.

+This section describes how to programmatically interact with a configuration that has already been set.

 In many cases, different stacks for a single project will need differing values.
 For instance, you may want to use a different size for your AWS EC2 instance, or a different number of servers for your Kubernetes cluster between your development and production stacks.